w3f/Grants-Program/applications/kylin_network.md

 The SDK will be both an extension of the builders' capabilities and an extension of the value proposition of the Polkadot universe as a whole.
 If successful, this sort of solution brings more reliability and robustness to the entire network, as OCWs will be more than the external reference, they will become the enablers of a validated on-chain repository of trusted information for the entire Polkadot network.

-Kylin Network may also apply Verifiable Random Function (VRF) and Threshold Cryptography to drive the secure, unpredictable and verifiable random group selection.
-Different oracle requests will be handled by randomly selected worker groups.
-Threshold cryptography will then be applied in the worker group to collectively generate a proof to demonstrate data integrity.
-Finally, the proof along with the data will be sent back together to the system contracts within one transaction for on-chain verification.

 #### Application Scenarios

 The application scenarios include but not limited to: